Note: This tournament will be run in accordance with the policies and procedures of the Eastern Ontario Soccer Association, Ontario Soccer and FIFA.

 6) Coin toss.

-f) If a team withdraws after the entry deadline, leaving an odd number of teams in a division, the tournament committee reserves the right to determine the semi-finalists in whatever manner best fits the number of teams remaining in the division.
+If a team withdraws after the entry deadline, leaving an odd number of teams in a division, the tournament committee reserves the right to determine the semi-finalists in whatever manner best fits the number of teams remaining in the division.

-g) Quarter-final, semi-final and final games that end in a tie shall be decided by FIFA rules shootout.
+Final games that end in a tie shall be decided by FIFA rules shootout.
 No overtime will be played.

 8. Conduct of Tournament